SHOFLO/.github/pull_request_template.md

 - [ ] This change depends on new environment variable(s)
 - [ ] If applicable, change has been tested WITHOUT the new environment variable(s)
 - [ ] If applicable, Change has been tested WITH the new environment variable(s)

+#### Before Merge Pre-requistie
+- [ ] I have taken downmerge of main in my branch and performed testing